A Program Funded Under Public Law 108-364

 More than fifty percent of membership is persons with disabilities who use assistive technology or are parents or guardians of people who use assistive technology.
-Other members include representatives of state agencies and organizations that serve people with disabilities.
+Other members include representatives of state agencies and organizations that service people with disabilities.
 The Assistive Technology Coalition fulfills the responsibilities of the Council.

 State Level Activities:

 State Leadership Activities: